hacpai/show-me-the-code/Python/README.md

 **第 0056 题：**If you finish Problem 0049, you’ll see that it creates a dictionary that maps from a sorted string of letters to the list of words that can be spelled with those letters.
 For example, ’opst’ maps to the list [’opts’, ’post’, ’pots’, ’spot’, ’stop’, ’tops’].

 Write a module that imports Solution 0049 and provides two new functions:`store_anagrams` should store the anagram dictionary in a “shelf;” `read_anagrams` should look up a word and return a list of its anagrams.

+**第 0057 题：**In a large collection of MP3 files, there may be more than one copy of the same song, stored in different directories or with different file names.
+The goal of this exercise is to search for duplicates.

+1. Writeaprogramthatsearchesadirectoryandallofitssubdirectories,recursively,andreturns a list of complete paths for all files with a given suffix (like .mp3).
+Hint: os.path provides several useful functions for manipulating file and path names.

+2. To recognize duplicates, you can use md5sum to compute a “checksum” for each files.
+If two files have the same checksum, they probably have the same contents.

+3. To double-check, you can use the Unix command diff.